Seagate/cortx/doc/Performing_IO_Operations_Using_S3Client.rst

         .. image::  images/aws-download.png

+        **Note:** For more information on CORTX supported S3 APIs, see `S3 Supported API <https://github.com/Seagate/cortx-s3server/blob/main/docs/s3-supported-api.md>`__.

 #.
-Navigate to the Dashboard tab in your CORTX GUI, change 'Metric 1' to 'throughput_write' and you should see activity in the dashboard as so:
+Navigate to the Dashboard tab in your CORTX GUI, change 'Metric 1' to 'throughput_write' and you should see activity in the dashboard.

     .. image:: images/PG.PNG